Jameshskelton/Anime_Recommender/README.md

 In the end, i believe the failures of this model are largely related to how missing values were filled.
 Using the average rating for each anime works well as a stopgap for a better method, but it is evident from this histogram that this method does not address the problem very well.

 ## Next Steps and Future Work
 The first major next step for this project would be to build a second recommender system using the same dataset.
-There 56 features in total that could have been used, so i would like to generate a content-based recommender using these features.
+There are 56 features in total that could have been used, so i would like to generate a content-based recommender using these features.
 This new model could then be hybridized with my current model to yield, in theory, a more predictive model than either on their own.

 After that work is completed, I have reached out to developers about creating a web application for the recommender.
 Please look here for updates on the project